crmlatte/tp/docs/UserGuide.md

 ### `NAME`

-- Must consist of alphanumeric characters and spaces.
+- Must consist only of alphabets.
 - Must not be blank.
 - The first character must not be a whitespace.

 Examples of valid names:
 - Alice Gales
-- Bob Smith the 3rd
+- Bob Smith III
 - Deshaka Son Of Perera

 ### `STUDENT_ID`